Sinkhole Insurance: What It Covers, Cost & Who Needs It

 Sinkhole Loss Coverage vs. Catastrophic Ground Cover Collapse

 This is where things get particularly important for homeowners in Florida, the state with the highest sinkhole activity in the nation.
-Florida law actually creates two distinct types of sinkhole-related coverage, and most people don't know the difference.
+Under Florida Statute 627.706, which remains the controlling law in 2026, the state creates two distinct types of sinkhole-related coverage, and most people don't know the difference.

 Catastrophic Ground Cover Collapse (CGCC)

-Catastrophic Ground Cover Collapse (CGCC) coverage is automatically included in all standard Florida homeowners insurance policies — insurers are required by law to provide it.
+Catastrophic Ground Cover Collapse (CGCC) coverage is automatically included in all standard Florida homeowners insurance policies at no additional cost.
+Every insurer authorized to transact property insurance in Florida is required by law to provide it.
 However, it only kicks in when all four of the following conditions are met simultaneously:

-2. A depression in the ground is clearly visible to the naked eye
+2. A depression in the ground clearly visible to the naked eye

-3. Structural damage to the building (including the foundation) results
+3. Structural damage to the covered building, including the foundation

 In practice, most sinkhole events in Florida do not meet all four criteria.
-Gradual settling, wall cracks, and foundation shifts — the most common forms of sinkhole damage — fall short of the CGCC threshold.
+The statute is explicit that damage consisting merely of the settling or cracking of a foundation, structure, or building does not qualify as a catastrophic ground cover collapse.
+That means gradual settling, wall cracks, and foundation shifts (the most common forms of sinkhole damage) fall short of the CGCC threshold.

 Sinkhole Loss Coverage (Optional Endorsement)

 Sinkhole loss coverage is the broader, optional endorsement that Florida homeowners can add to their policy for an additional premium.
-Florida law requires insurers to offer this coverage, but purchasing it remains the homeowner's choice.
-This endorsement covers structural damage from confirmed sinkhole activity — even when it doesn't rise to the level of a catastrophic collapse.
+Florida law requires insurers to "make available" this coverage, but purchasing it remains the homeowner's choice.
+This endorsement covers structural damage from confirmed sinkhole activity, even when it doesn't rise to the level of a catastrophic collapse.
 It includes:

 • Structural damage to your home's walls, floors, and ceilings